 Democratise Precision Farming

-Urban agriculture is the future of food-producing because by 2050 more than 60% of the world’s population will live in cities and it will increase the potential of urban food insecurity.
+We believe that urban agriculture is the future solution of food-producing because by 2050 more than 60% of the world’s population will live in cities and it will increase the potential of urban food insecurity.
 Transforming urban food systems is an integral part of a sustainable development path for cities.
 It also provides a mechanism for improving urban food security and creating sustainable food patterns.

 However, urban farming has its own problems that need to be tackled first before planning for the transformation.
 One of them is the problem of the sustainability of the farm business itself.
 A lot of farmers—especially urban farmers—do not include business in the equation.
 That’s why we build Tania, to help farmers run their farm business.